trisulnsm/dinodoc/trisuldocs/docs/ug/cg/custom.md

 > We use the Sankey Crosskey Trisul APP to visualize the flows.

-:::note navigation
+:::info navigation

-Go to Admin > Web Admin > Manage > Apps
+:point_right: Go to Admin &rarr; Web Admin &rarr; Manage &rarr; Apps

 :::